efueger/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 Here we have done something interesting: the *$allowed_children* field.
 This is one of a number of static fields we can define to change the properties of a page type.
 The *$allowed_children* field is an array of page types that are allowed to be children of the page in the site tree.
 As we only want **news articles** in the news section, we only want pages of the type *ArticlePage* as children.
 We can enforce this in the CMS by setting the *$allowed_children* field within this class.

-We will be introduced to other fields like this as we progress; there is a full list in the documentation for [api:SiteTree].
+We will be introduced to other fields like this as we progress; there is a full list in the documentation for [api:SilverStripe\CMS\Model\SiteTree].

 Now that we have created our page types, we need to let SilverStripe rebuild the database: [http://localhost/your_site_name/dev/build](http://localhost/your_site_name/dev/build).
 SilverStripe should detect that there are two new page types, and add them to the list of page types in the database.